kiro-1/python-complex-Fractals/README.md

 # python-complex-Fractals
-a few python tools for learning about creating fractals and working with complex numbers. made for education. in development.
+a few python tools for learning about creating fractals and working with complex numbers. made for education. in development. please note that if a script could be very easily optimised i do know i just am either working on it or will leave it simple for educational purposes

 ### Created using Wikipedia pseudocode:

-_native: basic no libraries_
+_native: basic no libraries, makes the array. configurable size and iterations_
 ```
 [1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1]
 [1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1]